Super Hero (VIXX song)

-Super Hero is a song recorded by South Korean idol group VIXX.
-It was released physically and as a digital single on May 24, 2012 through Jellyfish Entertainment.
-The song served as VIXX's debut single and single album.
-"Super Hero" was written and composed by Lee Ki Won aka Kiggen, the leader of hip-hop trio Phantom.
-VIXX's rapper, Ravi also participated in the song's creation by writing the rap for "Super Hero".
+"Super Hero" is the debut single by South Korean boy band VIXX.
+It was released as a physical album and as a digital single on May 24, 2012 through Jellyfish Entertainment.

-The song's music video was directed by Hong Won-ki of Zanybros.

 Composition

-VIXX's debut track, "Super Hero", was composed by rapper Kiggen (Phantom), guitarist Brent Paschke and prolific music producer Drew Ryan Scott.
+"Super Hero" was composed by rapper Kiggen (of the hip hop group Phantom), guitarist Brent Paschke and music producer Drew Ryan Scott.
+VIXX member Ravi wrote the raps for both the title track and B-side "Starlight."

 Promotions

 The group started promoting on May 24 and they had their debut stage on Mnet's M!
 Countdown.
 They ended promotion for the album performing a remix of "Super Hero" in their goodbye stages from July 1 to July 13.

 Music video

-The MV for "Super Hero" was directed by veteran director Hong Won-ki of Zanybros.
+The music video for "Super Hero" was directed by veteran k-pop music video director Hong Won-ki of Zanybros.

 Track listing

 The credits are adapted from the official homepage of the group.